sjjhsjjh/blender-driver/documents/backlog.md

 -   Show and hide Cursor instances, by starting and ending the visualisers.

     End the visualisers if not visible, and set self._visualisers = None.

+-   Unit test for raising an error when the tether has children.

 -   Non-linear animation speed.
 Maybe accelerating based on elapsed time, but decelerating based on proximity to target value.